MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

     >
     > This policy is required for Microsoft Cloud App Security to identify all the labels in the labeling admin center, and show them in the Microsoft Cloud App Security portal.

-Now that you've migrated both your labels and policies, continue with [Update client settings manually](#update-client-settings-manually) to cover any advanced configurations that were not migrated.
+Now that you've migrated both your labels and policies, continue with [Configuring advanced labeling settings](#configuring-advanced-labeling-settings) to cover any advanced configurations that were not migrated.

 ## Configuring advanced labeling settings